 Once you get the hang of simple keto eating, feel free to branch out into more complex recipes, including the desserts and fat bombs!

-This is a picture of an actual day of eating for me.
+This is what an actual day of eating might look like for me.

 2 Eggs scrambled in 1 tbsp butter